-7) Eligible project costs
+9) Eligible project costs

 SBRI is aimed at organisations working on research and development (R&D) of an innovative process, material, device, product, or service prior to commercialisation.
-Funding is available for R&D activities only, including related dissemination activity.
-Projects requesting funding for commercialisation activities are not eligible.
+Funding is available

 The full list of eligible project costs is set out in Appendix 3 and outlined in Section 5 of this ITT.
-BEIS must fund 100% of eligible project costs, no match or in-kind funding is allowed.
+BEIS must fund 100% of eligible project costs, no match funding is allowed.